 And what a difference an early morning makes!

-We arrived at around 6:30 a.m to find Nakamise all but deserted, the early morning autumn weather as crisp as the leaves were turning.
-Each shop was shuttered, and they didn’t look like they’d be lifted any time soon.
+We arrived at around 6:30 a.m to find Nakamise all but deserted, the early morning autumn weather as crisp as the fallen leaves.
+Each shop was shuttered, and they didn’t look like they’d be liftin them any time soon.
 Here and there, a salaryman, rushing to work with briefcase in hand, would pass through.
 Everything seemed serene compared to the night before, the oppressive air of swarming visitors chill and cleansed.
 Blessed with space and peace, we ambled along, casually inspecting the beautiful street art on the shops’ shutters, the dull roar of tourists from the previous evening replaced by birdsong or the ticking of bicycle wheels pushed along by an oji-san out for early morning exercise.

 Through the Hozomon Gate, a few fellow early-risers leisurely milled around, snapping a photo here and there, and admiring the architecture.
 We did the same.
 A European man wearing athletic garb, and no shirt, for some reason, seemed to be filming a vlog.
 He consulted with the man recording him about the previous take, then retreated to his mark and running from the incense burner to the camera began addressing it: “Hello, guys.
 Today we are at the Senso-ji…”